passalis/sef/README.md

 | NCC - Linear SEF 10d | 85.50 % |
 | NCC - Linear SEF 10d  | **86.41%** |

-### 5. Define your custom similarity target function!
+### 5. Deriving a new DR method becomes simply a matter of defining a custom similarity target!

 The SEF allows for easily deriving novel DR techniques by simply defining the target similarity matrix.
 For the current implementation this can be done by defining a function that follows this pattern: